jkgarber/InContext/README.md

 2. Enter the name of the conversation: "Choosing a movie on {{ today's date }}.
 3. Click the *checkmark* button to confirm.
 The conversation item is now saved in the Conversations system and is being displayed.
 4. Double-click on the conversation item.
 5. Click the *Create* button to start the conversation.
 Ask ChatGPT to recommend a movie by creating a message: "Hi there, I made a list of mine and my friends' favourite movies with reasons as to why we enjoy those particular movies so much.
-Based on this information, can you make a reccommendation of a movie that we'll all enjoy?"
+Based on this information, can you reccommend a movie that we'll all enjoy?"
 6. If needed, continue the conversation with ChatGPT by sending further messages.
 To do so, use the *Create* button while the conversation is selected.

-## Instructions for Interacting with Items and Details
+## Help: Selecting and De-selecting Items and Details

+If you have an issue with selecting an item or a detail, please read this article.
+It aims to provide complete clarity on how item and detail selection works.

 ### Item selection and displaying details